ICI3D/MMED/projects/tsetse.md

 ## Things to consider

+- The faculty member leading this project is based in South Africa, where it is 4 hours earlier than in Dhaka and 9 hours later than in Seattle.

 - _This group is recommended for participants who are interested in:_
     - Tsetse flies and trypanosomiasis
     - Modelling of vector-borne pathogens